jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 APIs like these let you make a request to another website and process the response in a particular way, without the other site's consent.

 This started getting complicated in 1994 with the advent of HTTP cookies.
-HTTP cookies became part of a set of things we call _credentials_, which also includes TLS client certificates, and the state that automatically goes in the `Authorization` request header when using HTTP authentication (which no one really uses these days, because it's shite).
+HTTP cookies became part of a set of things we call _credentials_, which also includes TLS client certificates, and the state that automatically goes in the `Authorization` request header when using HTTP authentication (if you've never heard of this, don't worry, it's shite).

 Credentials mean web content can be tailored for a particular user.
 It's how Twitter shows you _your_ feed, it's how your bank shows you _your_ accounts.